“For Face, Mars, and a future for all!”

 “¡Buenos días!” called Pedro Velasco, standing up as Zephyr came to a stop near the group.
 The old leader of Road was wearing a comfortable-looking, gray tracksuit and was handsome as always.

 Getting to know Pedro better was the strangest thing.
-She could remember, when they’d first come the red planet all those months ago, the feeling of hatred she had for the man.
+She could remember, when they’d first come to the red planet all those months ago, the feeling of hatred she had for the man.
 He’d felt like a villainous boss, trying to get Face locked away or torn up for scrap.

 But he was just a man.
 He’d been wrong about Face, and he admitted it.
 Or rather, he’d been partially wrong.
 Crystal had indeed been more dangerous than Zephyr had realized, and if things had turned out differently, perhaps Pedro’s opposition would’ve been warranted.
 In the end they’d both been wrong in different ways, and with the benefit of hindsight they were able to not just find common ground about what was true, but also what was valuable.